-I went to see this movie expecting to learn more about British Prime Minister Margaret Thatcher’s life story, with the emphasis on her place in British history and politics.
-I knew she must be a unique person to have achieved the position of Britain’s only female Prime Minister to date.
-What I didn’t know I would also see was the intimate portrayal by Meryl Streep of Thatcher as a now elderly woman living with early memory loss.
-The depiction of that part of her life story is more important and touching than what we can read about in history books and newspapers.
+I watched this movie expecting to learn more about British Prime Minister Margaret Thatcher’s life story, with the emphasis on her place in British history and politics.
+I knew she must have been a unique person to have achieved the position of Britain’s only female Prime Minister to date.
+What I didn’t know I would see was the intimate portrayal by Meryl Streep of Thatcher as an elderly woman living with early memory loss.
+The depiction of that part of her life story is more important and touching than what we read about in history books and newspapers.

 While we can’t actually know what dementia is like unless we also have memory loss, I believe Meryl Streep’s portrayal of the disease must be close to accurate.
-I don’t recall any movie I’ve seen that shows dementia from the point of view of the patient, from the inside looking out.
-We feel Thatcher’s sense of confusion as she drifts from her present reality to memories throughout her life, of happy times with her husband, Denis, and their two children.
+It shows dementia from the point of view of the patient, from the inside looking out.
+We feel Thatcher’s sense of confusion as she drifts from her present reality to memories throughout her life, including happy times with her husband, Denis, and their two children.

 We understand Thatcher’s loneliness through the flashbacks with her husband and children.
 The deep loss she lives with after the death of her husband, Denis, is shown as she carries on imaginary conversations with him repeatedly.
 And the reluctance but resolve to accomplish the challenging feat of going through her late husband’s belongings is portrayed realistically.
 Doing that task has got to be incredibly difficult, emotionally and physically, especially for an older person who was deeply in love with their spouse.

 Thatcher hallucinates a lot in this movie.
 While that is a possible symptom of dementia, I think the frequency of them in the movie is partially the director’s way of story narration.
 The conversations and vignettes with Denis add depth to the story, and seem to be a combination of hallucinations and memories.